-“They get embarrassed in both directions,” Gresham says.
-“The highly affluent teens with more money than their peer group, the less affluent teens who have less money than their peer group, They’re all embarrassed and ashamed of what they do and don’t have.”
+“They get embarrassed in both directions—the highly affluent teens with more money than their peer group, the less affluent teens who have less money than their peer group,” Gresham says.
+“They’re all embarrassed and ashamed of what they do and don’t have.”

 What is your family’s money attitude?
-Instill your values and attitudes about money in your teens “so they don’t equate self worth with net worth,” advises Neale Godfrey, chair of the Children’s Financial Network.
+Instill your values and attitudes about money in your teens “so they don’t equate self worth with net worth,” advises Neale Godfrey, author and chair of the Children’s Financial Network.

 “You can explain, ‘That’s not how our family chooses to spend our money.’
 And then talk about what your family does value, like spending time together watching movies over the weekend,” Kobliner says.